nypesap/nypesap.github.io/1909SPS08/free.md

-# Fiori Tracker is free of charge
+# Fiori Apps' Usage is free of charge

+Both the Fiori Apps' Usage tool and required tool Fiori Tracker are free.

 Nevertheless, as a team involved in developing the tool, we still get enough value from showcasing our skills and getting exposure.